TMiclot/MICLOT/User_Guide/__amino_acids_properties.md

 ## 6. Location in diffrent regions in protein & Role in interaction

-Within a protein complex, amino acids can be located in different regions.
-It is possible to determine in which region an amino acid is located, by measuring its accessible surface.
-There are 5 regions: surface, interior, core, support and rim (Figure 1).
+Within a protein complex, amino acids can be located in distinct regions, which can be identified by measuring their ASA.
+There are five primary regions: surface, interior, core, support, and rim (Figure 1).

-Residues located on the surface do not participate in the interaction and form part of the Non-interactin surface (NIS), see Figure 2.
-Two types of residue can be distinguished.
-On the one hand, there are those that are only slightly exposed to solvent, and secondly, those that are highly exposed to seolvent and are said to be hydrated.
-In this case, their relative ASA in complex is > 40%.
+Amino acids located on the surface do not participate in interactions and form part of the Non-Interacting Surface (NIS), as illustrated in Figure 2.
+Two types of surface residues can be distinguished: those that are slightly exposed to solvent and those that are highly exposed to solvent, referred to as hydrated residues, which have a relative Accessible Surface Area (ASA) in the complex greater than 40%.

-There's a subtlety to the residues in the rim.
-Since this is the interface boundary, the residues are somewhat exposed to the solvent.
-So we need to distinguish between those that are in the NIS and those that play a role in the interaction.
-Residues involved in the complex interface have a difference of more than 5% between their relative ASA in monomer and complex.
+A notable consideration applies to residues in the rim region, as it represents the interface boundary.
+Since these residues are partially exposed to solvent, it is essential to differentiate between those that are part of the NIS and those that play a role in the interaction.
+Residues involved in the complex interface can be identified by a difference of more than 5% between their relative ASA in the monomer and in the complex.

 | Figure 1 - Regions in protein | Figure 2 - Non-interacting surface and Interacting surface |
 | --- | --- |